1and1/itBldz/README.md

 The goal is to provide an easy to setup framework which allow every development team a "closed for modification, open for extension"-plattform for their own needs.

-__Breaking Changes to v1__

-* bpm was dropped. itbldz now setup itself
-* Custom config files no longer supported
-* custom tasks can no longer be added. all the tasks exist purely in memory, so every task that runs must be npm

 ## Usage

 ### Setup